cyverse-gis/data2science/README.md

 ## Deployment Instructions
 Instructions for launching the website on a linux machine is in the readme of this repo https://github.com/gdslab/data-to-science.

-### Nginx
+### Nginx and Traffic Encryption
 Once the containers have been built and launched (`docker compose up -d`), the host machine needs nginx installed natively to act as web server and reverse proxy.
 This is needed so internet traffic that goes to d2s.cyverse.org will get to the web app.
+A reverse proxy acts as gatekeeper or middleman to handle web requests.
+A request will come into to port 80 (default http port) or 443 (encrypted port).
+Nginx listens to these ports for requests and then sends the request on to localhost:8000 to meet the request.

 Install `nginx`